 As part of the title defense during 2018, Jason finished was voted to the NTABL Veterans All-Star game for the fourth straight season and finished with a 4-1 pitching record.
 He threw just under 30 innings for the Spirits and led the team with 27 strikeouts.
 His ball to strike ratio was above 60% and he averaged 3 strikeouts versus walks.
 Whether he’s a starter or a closer, the team relies on Jason’s experience to get out of jams and to close down opposing offenses.
 Jason was unavailable most of the 2020 season, but made an appearance in the Spirits (40+) playoffs where he was effective but ran into a defense that had difficulty supporting him in his only outing.
 He went 6 innings while striking out 7 opposing hitters but the Spirits eventually lost the game.

 Due to a new racing career in his Texaco-sponsored 1967 Chevrolet Camaro, Jason’s time became pretty limited for baseball in 2021.
-Although his family life and racing career only continue to help the star athlete and this literally-good-at-everything individual grow, the team hopes to see Jason in several stints throughout the 2022 campaign.
+Bottenfield didn’t play in 2022, but will return briefly in 2023 and is expected to play more during the Fall campaign.

 Jason’s leadership and character are vital assets for the Spirits (35+) and the team reaps the benefits from his on-field actions and his experience.
 He’s capable of any position on the field, including a solid arm with some extra heat behind his throws.
 He’ll continue to be an offensive asset as he’s both an effective and powerful hitter.